The Bateau Lavoir Picasso’s Montmartre Studio

 Fernande Olivier joins Picasso in the Bateau Lavoir

-Fernande Olivier, when invited to visit Picasso’s working and living space for the first time, uses a long list to convey neatly how her keen eye skips around the disorder of Picasso’s studio.
-Here, (my translation), is how Fernande Olivier recalls her first impressions in her 1933 book ‘Picasso et ses amis’ (‘Picasso and his Friends’):
+When she was when invited to visit Picasso’s working and living space for the first time, she used a long list to convey neatly how her keen eye skipped around the disorder of Picasso’s studio.

 HQ of modern art and its network of amplifiers and influencers

-Among the other resident artists in the Bateau Lavoir were: Juan Gris, Kees van Dongen and Amedeo Modigliani.
+Among the other short or long-term leaseholders in the Bateau Lavoir were: Juan Gris, Kees van Dongen and Amedeo Modigliani.

-The poets, writers, essayists and critics who helped amplify Picasso’s reputation and influence avant-garde opinion among gallery owners and private buyers were chiefly Max Jacob, André Salmon and Guillaume Apollinaire.
+The poets, writers, essayists and critics who helped amplify Picasso’s reputation and influence avant-garde opinion among gallery owners and private buyers were chiefly Guillaume Apollinaire, André Salmon and Max Jacob.

-The most important buyers were the American brother and sister Leo and Gertrude Stein.
-Both had an eye for new art and could spot originality and quality.
+The most important early buyers of modern art were the American brother and sister Leo and Gertrude Stein.
+Both had an eye for originality and quality.
 They lived in Paris.

 The Steins get interested